Dorie’s 1916 bungalow in Mesa, Arizona, was kind of a mess after a series of remuddles that former owners had inflicted on it over the years.

 The bathroom has come a long way, too, from this:

 One more thing I’ve got to show you is the small room at the top of the stairs that she turned into a Craft Room.
-Here’s the before:

-A sweet space to create in!
+Looks like a sweet space to create in!